PROTEINE-INSAIDERS/beams/README.md

 Beams encapsulates error handling and distributed task cancellation allowing to focus on business logic.

 - No messaging and complex state machines, just plain ZIO-style code.
-- No async-programming related complexities, Beams strongly relies on unified ZIO-programming model.
+- No async-programming related complexities, Beams relies on unified ZIO-programming model.
-- Resource management are also implemented using ZIO.
+- Resource management are also handled by using ZIO.
 - No timeouts, Beams relies on task cancellation instead.

 See [hello-world](examples/hello-world/src/main/scala/Main.scala) for introductory example.